GraceInCode/bookstore-inventory/README.md

 ## Populate Dummy Data (Optional)

 • If you have a dummy-data.sql script, run it to insert sample data:

 ``
 psql -U your_username -d bookstore_db -f dummy-data.sql
 ``

 Usage

 Run the App Locally
 ``
 npm start
 ``

 The app will be available at http://localhost:3000.
 Interact with the App
 Home Page: View all categories.
 Category Page: View books in a specific category.
 Book Page: View details of a specific book.
 Add New Category/Book: Use the navigation links to access forms for adding new categories or books.
 Edit/Delete Category/Book: Use the edit and delete options on the category or book pages (requires the admin password).

 Deployment

 To deploy the app on Railway, follow these steps:

 Push to GitHub
         Ensure your code is committed and pushed to a GitHub repository.
 Create a Railway Project
 Sign up at Railway.
 Create a new project and link your GitHub repository.
 Add PostgreSQL Database
 Use Railway's plugin to add a PostgreSQL database to your project.
 Note the provided DATABASE_URL.
 Set Environment Variables
 In your Railway project settings, add the following environment variables:
             DATABASE_URL: Use the value provided by Railway.
             ADMIN_PASSWORD: Set to your chosen admin password.
 Deploy
 Railway will automatically deploy your app.
 Access it via the provided URL.
 Populate Database
 Connect to the Railway database using psql with the DATABASE_URL and run the dummy-data.sql script if needed.

-Project Structure

-    app.js: Main application file.
-    routes/: Contains route handlers for categories and books. views/: EJS templates for rendering pages.
-    .env: Environment variables (not committed to version control). dummy-data.sql: SQL script for inserting sample data.

 Additional Notes

 The app uses EJS for templating and includes basic CSS for styling.
 Ensure that the admin password is kept secure and not shared publicly.
 For local development, update the .env file with your actual database credentials.